“Geeeeez, MOM. What is YOUR problem?”

 This is what we need to remind ourselves when we find their words slicing into our psyche, creating doubt and fear, and insecurity.
 Instead, when we choose to just let them roll off us like waves, the ripple effect can be far-reaching.

-Lastly, our teens spend a large part of their days in chaotic, pressure-filled situations.
+Lastly, our teens spend much of their days in chaotic, pressure-filled situations.
 When we let them bring that home to us, then the one safe place they need to be able to count on for understanding, acceptance, and calm is lost.
 It is up to us to preserve that for them.

 THIS was the secret with The Four Agreements, and it was why it became such a game-changer for my family.
 I wish I could say I’ve mastered it, but I’ll continue to practice.
 With three teens, I get plenty of opportunities.